Please select any day below to view that destination

-Your Antarctic Circle Cruise starts in Ushuaia, Argentina, where you’ll board your cruise ship to meet the crew, your fellow passengers and the expedition team, comprised of excursion leaders and specialists such as historians, marine biologists and naturalists.
-Throughout the trip, this team will provide you with information about the Antarctic region and answer any questions you may have during the journey.
+Your Antarctic Circle Cruise starts in Ushuaia, Argentina, where you’ll board your cruise ship to meet the crew, your fellow passengers, and the expedition team, comprised of excursion leaders and specialists, such as historians, marine biologists and naturalists.
+Throughout the trip, this team will provide you with information about the Antarctic region and answer questions you may have during the journey.

 After crossing the Drake Passage, you’ll reach the South Shetland Islands, stopping off to explore the islets along the way.
 Then, you’ll reach the Antarctic Peninsula and enjoy twice-daily excursions to various sites on the mainland, taking your first steps on the remote continent.
 Finally, you’ll sail along the peninsula’s west coast to reach the Antarctic Circle, where few tourists ever visit.

 Your 12 nights spent aboard the ship will be spent in either a cabin or suite, depending on your preference.
 Full board is provided, as well as talks and lectures by the team, daily activities and excursions.

 If you’re looking to push the boundaries, get out of your comfort zone and head deep into pure white wilderness, then this Antarctic Circle Cruise is ideal.
 Follow in the footsteps of great historic explorers and join their ranks as bold and daring pioneers.